Battle of Ulai: Background

 Under the reign of Tiglath-Pileser III (744-727 BCE) through Ashur-uballit II (611 BCE) Assyria led several campaigns across the known world.
 However Assyria struggled to maintain control over their closest neighbor Babylonia.
 In a rebellion against Sennacherib's (704-681) rule in Babylon, Chaldean Mushezib-Marduk seized the throne and formed a coalition including the Chaldeans, Aramaens, Elamites, and Babylonians and went to battle in 691 near the city of Halule.
 The coalition was defeated and Sennacherib began a 15-month campaign against Babylonia, sacking palaces and burning temples.
 Sennacherib's son, Esarhaddon (680-69) attempted to rebuild Babylonia and establish himself as king.
 Succeeding him was Ashurbanipal (668-27), who took the throne in Nineveh and Shamash-Shuma-Ukin, who claimed kingship in Babylon and continued to rebuild it.
 While Babylonia was technically independent of Assyria, the correspondence between the two brothers suggests that Ashurbanipal saw Babylonia as a vassal state and exercised control over it.
 Shamash-Shuma-Ukin began looking for a chance to rebel.

 A few years before, Teumman (or Te'uman, 664-653 BCE), a known enemy of Assyria, had usurped the Elamite throne, forcing the sons of Urtaki to flee to Nineveh, the Assyrian capital.
 Teumman demanded they be extradited, but Ashurbanipal refused.
 Teumman began a campaign against Na'id Marduk, Assyria's puppet ruler in the Sealand, around 675 BCE.
 After pushing out the Assyrian influences, Teumman placed Nabo-usalim on the throne in Ur.

 Battle and aftermath

 Teumman, Nabo-Usallim and Shamash-Shuma-Ukin all formed a coalition and marched against Assurbanipal and met his forces on the banks of the Ulai River (hence the name "Battle of the Ulai River") where they were defeated.

+Pitched battles were not the preferred strategy of Assyrian forces, which were specialized more in siege warfare.
+But at Ulai, they were still the winners in a battle where the cavalry outflanked the Elamites while foot soldiers attacked the center and drove the enemy into the river.

 Teumman was killed in battle and his head was carried to Nineveh and placed on display in Ashurbanipal's court.
 Ashurbanipal began a 4-year campaign against Babylonia and placed Kandalanu on the throne to replace his brother.
 Susa, the capital of Elam was sacked in 647 BCE and Elam never regained its power until the Persians conquered it a century later.